© Marek Uliasz | Dreamstime.com

 - Following a heart-healthy diet, such as the Mediterranean-style eating plan, which focuses on fruits, vegetables, whole grains, fish instead of red meat, nuts, seeds, and low-fat or non-fat dairy.

-- Exercising at least 150 minutes a day—a mix of aerobic exercise, such as brisk walking (click here to read “The Benefits of Walking“), and resistance training is best.
+- Exercising at least 150 minutes a week—a mix of aerobic exercise, such as brisk walking (click here to read “The Benefits of Walking“), and resistance training is best.

 - Losing weight if you are overweight or obese.